-It’s easy to begin selling on Bonanza since you can import your existing product listings from eBay, Shopify, and Etsy.
-Bonanza listing will also integrate with Google Shopping to increase your search engine exposure.
-Finally, Bonanza was voted one of the best e-commerce sites for entrepreneurs due to their ease of use and low commissions.
+It’s easy to begin selling on Bonanza.
+You can import your existing product listings from eBay, Shopify, and Etsy.
+Bonanza integrates each listing with Google Shopping, so your products appear in Google searches.

 There are three different ways to make money with SnobSwap for women’s clothing and accessories: